-Starting a lawn care business just means you need to get out in the community, make connections, and start caring for lawns.
+Starting a lawn care business is a great way to become an entrepreneur with low barriers to entry.
+For the most part, it means you need to get out in the community, make connections and start caring for lawns.

 You can create the ultimate lawn service business plan if you take it one step at a time.
 So, where should you begin?

 1. Decide what type of lawn care business you want

 Will you specialize in commercial lawn care or residential homes?
 These choices will influence everything in your business plan.
 The type of lawn care services you'll provide and how big you think your business can grow will determine your potential to earn money.

 According to Lawn & Landscaping Magazine's 2021 survey, 23% of lawn care businesses earned less than $50,000, and 19% earned between $50,000 and $199,999.
 And 28% of lawn care and landscaping businesses earned $1 million or more.

 Chances are, you won't begin your lawn care company at the $1 million level.
 But you don't need to go in at the bottom, either.